 The gorge in which the river and waterfall now lie was formed about 20,000 years ago as the result of a glacier further up the valley melting.
 The melt water slowly cutting its way down through the 300-million-year-old rock and evidence of this can be seen on the west side of the gorge today.

 The rock is Pennant sandstone and beneath it is a layer of coal that has been gradually eroded by the flowing water allowing the rock above to collapse and form the Falls.
 Originally the Falls were further south, but over the centuries they’ve been slowly cut back to their present location due to erosion.

 With the raw mechanics of early industry on show, you can learn all about the important industrial heritage of this site as well as marvel at its natural beauty.
 The waterfall is truly magnificent and it’s even more impressive knowing that it produces ‘green’ energy these days.

 The waterfall has been producing power since 1584, when it was used to generate energy to for the manufacture of copper.
 The site was later used for corn-milling and later still as tinplate works and a waterwheel was added during the 19th century.
 The waterwheel used today is a modern steel structure and is the largest water wheel generating electricity in Europe.

 The Dulais is a flash flood river, so it rises and falls very quickly.
 In wet weather and winter when the river is in full flow, it is a spectacular and noisy spectacle.

 The falls are in the care of the National Trust in recognition of the site’s value as a key part of the region’s industrial heritage.
-Car parking for visitors is available just off the A465 which passes nearby the site.
+Car parking for visitors is available.
+There is also toilets, a cafe and visitor centre.